niobium-nz/Niobium/README.md

             // Optional.
 The URL for hosting the endpoint in the current web app so clients cloud request for resource token.
 Default value: "rsas".
 For resource authorization only. options.ResourceTokenEndpoint = "rsas";

             // The audience of the ID token issued.
-It should be defined as a unique ID that could be used to identify an unique tenant application to the centralized Cod.Platform.Identity.API service. options.IDTokenAudience = "00000000-1111-2222-3333-444444444444";
+It should be defined as a unique ID that could be used to identify an unique tenant application to the centralized Niobium.Platform.Identity.API service. options.IDTokenAudience = "00000000-1111-2222-3333-444444444444";

             // Optional.
 The audience of the access token issued to the client of the current application.
-Default value: "cod.client". options.AccessTokenAudience = "myapp.client";
+Default value: "niobium.client". options.AccessTokenAudience = "myapp.client";

             // Optional.
 The issuer of the access token issued to the client of the current application.
-Default value: "cod.platform". options.AccessTokenIssuer = "myapp.API";
+Default value: "niobium.platform". options.AccessTokenIssuer = "myapp.API";

             // The secret used to issue access token to the client. options.AccessTokenSecret = "01223456789012234567890122345678912";

-            // Please use this value when integrating to the Cod.Platform.Identity.API service.
-This public key is used to verify the ID token issued by the Cod.Platform.Identity.API service to the client of the current application to exchange for access token issued by the current application. options.IDTokenPublicKey = "-----BEGIN PUBLIC KEY-----MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAlmuIHhRUT+IvTdTajuOEdPZ75pqJrajOyDdJqf42siofTKHCPCZqtWaftL8Jae5VMHUNCflXzm9aKTLgerAxrGyCL3BkZj/dj4KjbeFoY1Akz5EJd5qjRNtzdoqUkDsuaigJTDDhyHvdVKRHzYAJSKgiw9CLRkzyKDZAp1Fxm2xICzRoF9OfH0jv5Qn11gkMHrkVkB6nv7QD3EGS2rnDwKudjnlsvgjpoNMMNvY7EHqkuxjHdGh4Hy7M3UXl50Bft9ky3gKeCgpvVYRPXHdT6k3e+81J7liEJYdVb5taPeNf3wB8WCP8Xc7FO6vod9ziDIkJv+xqUWYtlyGZBGTBrQIDAQAB-----END PUBLIC KEY-----";
+            // Please use this value when integrating to the Niobium.Platform.Identity.API service.
+This public key is used to verify the ID token issued by the Niobium.Platform.Identity.API service to the client of the current application to exchange for access token issued by the current application. options.IDTokenPublicKey = "-----BEGIN PUBLIC KEY-----MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAlmuIHhRUT+IvTdTajuOEdPZ75pqJrajOyDdJqf42siofTKHCPCZqtWaftL8Jae5VMHUNCflXzm9aKTLgerAxrGyCL3BkZj/dj4KjbeFoY1Akz5EJd5qjRNtzdoqUkDsuaigJTDDhyHvdVKRHzYAJSKgiw9CLRkzyKDZAp1Fxm2xICzRoF9OfH0jv5Qn11gkMHrkVkB6nv7QD3EGS2rnDwKudjnlsvgjpoNMMNvY7EHqkuxjHdGh4Hy7M3UXl50Bft9ky3gKeCgpvVYRPXHdT6k3e+81J7liEJYdVb5taPeNf3wB8WCP8Xc7FO6vod9ziDIkJv+xqUWYtlyGZBGTBrQIDAQAB-----END PUBLIC KEY-----";
         });
     })